python/cpython/Doc/howto/clinic.rst

 We now want to make the *b* parameter positional-only and the *d* parameter keyword-only;
-however, we'll have to wait two releases before making this change, as mandated by Python's backwards-compatibility policy (see :pep:`387`).
+however, we'll have to wait two releases before making these changes, as mandated by Python's backwards-compatibility policy (see :pep:`387`).
-For this example, imagine we're in the development phase for Python 3.12: that means we'll be allowed to introduce deprecation warnings in Python 3.12 whenever an argument for the *b* parameter is passed by keyword or an argument for the *d* parameter is passed positionally, and we'll be allowed to make them positional-only and keyword-only correspondingly in Python 3.14 at the earliest.
+For this example, imagine we're in the development phase for Python 3.12: that means we'll be allowed to introduce deprecation warnings in Python 3.12 whenever an argument for the *b* parameter is passed by keyword or an argument for the *d* parameter is passed positionally, and we'll be allowed to make them positional-only and keyword-only respectively in Python 3.14 at the earliest.

-We can use Argument Clinic to emit the desired deprecation warnings using the ``[from ...]`` syntax, by adding the line ``/ [from 3.14]`` right below the *b* parameter and adding the line ``/ [from 3.14]`` right above the *d* parameter::
+We can use Argument Clinic to emit the desired deprecation warnings using the ``[from ...]`` syntax, by adding the line ``/ [from 3.14]`` right below the *b* parameter and adding the line ``* [from 3.14]`` right above the *d* parameter::

    /*[clinic input]